-Our placements co-ordinator identifies those Foster Carers who have vacancies and works with the team to assess if this is a potentially appropriate placement for the child or young person.
+Our duty worker and duty manager identify those Foster Carers who have vacancies and work with the team to assess if this is a potentially appropriate placement for the child or young person.
 Wherever possible, profiles of Foster Carers and their households are shared with children and young people as well as their Social Workers.
-If they agree, the match is proposed to the Foster Carer/s and the child's

-Social Worker who will further consider the match, involving the child or young person as appropriate, and make arrangements for a placement if agreed.
+If they agree, the match is proposed to the Foster Carer/s and the child's Social Worker who will further consider the match, involving the child or young person as appropriate, and makes arrangements for a placement if agreed.